MikeD123/Scarce/README.md

 There's a ton of holes here but I only got started on this like 20 hours before entry (You can confirm that with Mark who was assisting me in the slack channel.
 Hahaha...)

-I think this has a lot of cool potential, and would love any feedback!
+Regardless, super enjoyable learning experience!
-Thanks so much.
+Thanks so much!